tlockney/OSCON2010-Talk/hibernate-console/README.md

     > em.persist(new Customer("Thomas","Lockney"))
     > em.getTransaction.commit

+    > // for some reason the type returned by getResultList() is not something
+    > // Scala is able to deal with
     > val customers = em.createQuery("SELECT c FROM Customer c").getResultList().asInstanceOf[java.util.List[Customer]]

     > def printCustomer(x: Any) = x match {